An Advanced SEO Concept

 The Long Tail

 Instead of using the same exact keyword use a synonym or long tail keyword.
-Long tail keywords are search phrases that tend to be more specific and typically have fewer monthly searches.
+Long tail keywords are search phrases that tend to be more specific and typically have fewer monthly searches, but you are widening your net.
+Maybe some people search for crochet as well as knitting for example.
 They tend to attract a more concentrated and primed audience.
 They aren’t looking for general information anymore.
 Their search queries are more specific, and they are getting closer to a buying decision.
 Using our knitting example, an appropriate long-tail keyword might be “circular knitting needles.”
 Dedicating and optimizing a page to this type of product doesn’t dilute relevance and doesn’t cannibalize from a similar page.

 Would you like to know if keyword cannibalization is hurting your website?